mhostetter/galois/docs/basic-usage/compilation-modes.rst

     GF = galois.GF(3**5, compile="jit-calculate")
     GF.ufunc_mode

-After *Galois field array classes* have been created, their compilation mode may be changed using the :func:`~galois.FieldArrayClass.compile` method.
+After a :obj:`~galois.FieldArray` subclass has been created, its compilation mode may be changed using the :func:`~galois.FieldArray.compile` method.

 .. ipython:: python